sunny-chung/hello-http/README.md

 [![Website](https://img.shields.io/badge/website-Hello%20HTTP-yellow)](https://sunny-chung.github.io/hello-http/)
 [![Verification Tests](https://github.com/sunny-chung/hello-http/actions/workflows/run-test.yaml/badge.svg?branch=main)](https://github.com/sunny-chung/hello-http/actions/workflows/run-test.yaml?query=branch%3Amain)

-This is a cross-platform HTTP client desktop application for testing HTTP and REST APIs, WebSocket, GraphQL (including subscriptions) and gRPC endpoints.
+This is a cross-platform [portable](https://en.wikipedia.org/wiki/Portable_application) HTTP client desktop application for testing HTTP and REST APIs, WebSocket, GraphQL (including subscriptions) and gRPC endpoints.
 This is an alternative to Postman, Insomnia REST, etc.

 ![Screenshot 1](doc/_include/screenshot1.png)
 ![Screenshot 2](doc/_include/screenshot2.png)
 ![Screenshot GraphQL Subscription](doc/_include/screenshot-graphql-subscription.png)

-This was made because of the decision these software made to go cloud and some of their imperfects.
+This software was made because of the decision these software made to go cloud and some of their imperfects.
+Only you own your data.
+There is no plan to go cloud.

 Though this was built to address my daily needs, hope this could also help solving many of your problems!
-There is no plan to go a shared cloud, but it might be possible at a later stage to go online under clouds managed by users themselves, for example, users' Dropbox, users' S3, or users' Git repository.
-That is a bit far at this moment.

 ## Status